mnieuwhof/synthv-lyrics-to-notes/README.md

 This script creates random notes in a notegroup based on given lyrics.

-I think Synthesizer V should have this functionality out of the box but it hasn't I'm not good a LUA, this was my first attempt so don't bomb me with requests.
+I think Synthesizer V should have this functionality out of the box but it hasn't.

+I'm not good a LUA, this was my first attempt so don't bomb me with requests.

 This is a public GIT so everyone with a Github account can make it a better script.

 The script does the following: